orfeotoolbox/OTB/Documentation/Cookbook/rst/RemoteModules.rst

 **Important Note**: a remote module bringing in new third party dependencies will not be included in binary packages.

-During the OTB release process, all module complying with the remote module release policy will be packaged along with standard modules.
+During the OTB release process, all modules complying with the remote module release policy will be packaged along with standard modules.

 A remote module can be removed from Modules/Remote (this only requires to remove the CMake file describing it), if:

-  - It does no longer comply with the remote module acceptance policy (in which case the decision is submitted to vote on otb-developers),
+  - It does no longer comply with the remote module acceptance policy (in which case the decision is submitted to vote on `OTB's forum <https://forum.orfeo-toolbox.org/>`_),
   - The author of the remote module ask to remove it.

 * **Remote module acceptance policy**